contentauth/c2pa-python/docs/native-resources-management.md

 ## Guarantees

-`is_valid`, defined in [The full picture](#the-full-picture), is a lock-free snapshot: it does not itself keep the handle alive, only a guarded call does that. `Context` implements the abstract `ContextProvider.is_valid` by inheriting the concrete one from `ManagedResource`, which Python's method resolution order finds first as long as `ManagedResource` is listed before `ContextProvider` in the class definition (`class Context(ManagedResource, ContextProvider)`).
+`is_valid`, defined in [Lifecycle overview](#lifecycle-overview), is a lock-free snapshot: it does not itself keep the handle alive, only a guarded call does that. `Context` implements the abstract `ContextProvider.is_valid` by inheriting the concrete one from `ManagedResource`, which Python's method resolution order finds first as long as `ManagedResource` is listed before `ContextProvider` in the class definition (`class Context(ManagedResource, ContextProvider)`).
 Listing them the other way around would leave the abstract declaration in front and raise `TypeError` at class definition time.

 Every subclass gets these guarantees from `ManagedResource`, and must not break them: